Hello World

 Hello world.

 This blog is meant to be a working notebook.
 Some posts will be sketches of arguments I am still trying to formalize.
 Others will be experimental notes - plots, ablations, anomalies - that I have not yet been able to fully explain.
 Occasionally there will be more developed pieces that bring theory and experiment together on a single question.
 None of these are intended as substitutes for full papers.
-The goal is to make the research process visible - not only the final result, but also the conjecture, the first failed attempt, and the partial understanding that motivated the next step.
+The goal is to make my entire research process visible.

-I expect to be wrong in public here.
+I expect some of my ideas to be wrong.
 Early feedback, disagreement, and refinement are how informal claims become reliable ones, and I would rather surface ideas while they can still be cheaply revised.
 Posts will aim for technical soundness and clarity even when they are short and for honesty about what is established versus what is still conjectural.

 Thanks for reading.